San-Jose-State-University-Students/Inferno-Alert-WildFire-Prediction-System/README.md

           Patel Nimay (BS in Software Engineering)<br />
           Solanki Jay (BS in Software Engineering)<br />
           Trivedi Soumya (BS in Software Engineering)<br />
+# Table of Content:

+This file contains information on following aspects of our project:

+* Abstract<br />
+* Tools/Technologies used<br />
+* Code Structure<br />
+* Setup/Install Instructions<br />
+* References<br />

+# ABSTRACT:

+The United States has witnessed more than 1.8 billion acres of land getting burnt this year alone and the number is suspected to increase (CNN).
+These fires gulp the vegetation disturbing the ecological balance in nature and destroying everything along the way.
+Predicticting such fires beforehand will not only reduce the cost to combat these fires but also save thousands of lives.<br />

+Existing fire alert applications don't alert people until the fire is ablaze.
+They don’t predict future instances mainly due to the fear of the loss of business in the tourism sector.
+Businesses will suffer a loss if such alerts are provided in advance; As in the case of Lake Tahoe: Visitors were unaware about the susceptibility of a wildfire breakout and restaurants were afraid that they would lose money if they told visitors not to come. <br />

+The project aims to build up on the existing fire detection models and datasets to fabricate an application that alerts people nearing a fire risk zone.
+This alert might save billions of dollars and livestock.
+The project takes into consideration the history of that place and the environmental factors such as: wind, FFMC, temperature, DMC etc. to make as accurate a prediction as possible displaying its results on a web application. <br />

+# Tools/Technologies used:

+Here is the list of all tools we are using for this project: <br />

+* React (FrontEnd): We created a web application UI for manually putting values<br />
+* Node.js (FrontEnd): Javascript runtime environment for executing JS code<br />
+* Google Maps Javascript API (UI Maps): Integrating a dynamic map for user input<br />
+* OpenWeatherMap API(UI MAps): Fetching weather data for the selected location<br />
+* npm PackageRunner (FrontEnd): Package manager for Node.js code execution<br />
+* VSCode (FrontEnd): Source code editor for Front end web app development <br />
+* Google Colab(ML Model): Used as cloud-based Jupyter Notebook environment<br />
+* Flask (API Development): Develop custom API for FWI calculation <br />
+* Jupyter Notebooks (ML Algorithm): Create and share documents with live code <br />
+* Google Data Studio (Dataset): Create data visualization from custom dataset<br />
+* RStudio (Data Analytics): Creating custom dataset by merging subset data <br />
+* Jira (Issue Tracking and Ticketing): Keep track of progress and responsibilities<br />
+* Selenium (Testing): Used to automate web app testing activity once it is made<br />
+* BrowserStack Automate (Testing): Used to run Selenium test scripts on a web app running on localhost<br />
+* TestRail (Testing): To write test case, design test strategies and test management<br />
+* Whatsapp Group Calling (Team Meetings): For team coordination in project work <br />
+* Zoom (Project Advisor Meetings): For updating advisor with our progress<br />
+* Diagrams.net (UML Diagrams): Design and develop software architecture<br />
+* Lucid Chart (UI Mockups): Design and develop software architecture <br />
+* Google Drive (Documentation): Document sharing and documentation purposes<br />
+* Github (Software hosting): Sharing dataset and coding files and hosting web app<br />

+# Code Structure:

 # Setup/Build Instructions: -